3 Days In San Francisco, CA: The Perfect Weekend Itinerary

 When To Go: September to November brings the best weather, though any time of the year is still going to be great, honestly!

-Where To Stay: San Francisco Marriott Marquis Union Square for downtown convenience, Noe’s Nest Bed and Breakfast for charming Victorian vibes near the Mission District, Beck’s Motor Lodge if you plan on renting a car and want free parking (which is rare in the city).
+Where To Stay: Palihotel San Francisco for trendiness + downtown convenience, Noe’s Nest Bed and Breakfast for Victorian charm near the Mission District, Beck’s Motor Lodge for retro cuteness + free parking (which is rare in the city).

 Nearest Airport: San Francisco International Airport (SFO) and Oakland International Airport (OAK)